Heerozh/spectre/README.md

 `self.set_history_window(offset: pd.DateOffset=None)`
 **context:** *initialize*

-Set the length of historical data passed to each `rebalance` call.
+Set the length of historical data passed to each `rebalance` call, Non-None values will slow down backtesting.
 Default: If None, pass all available historical data, so there will be no historical data on the first day, one historical row on the next day, and so on.